BalderHolst/uni-notes/notes/Vector Fields.md

 >*"When a scalar function can be converted into a vector field using a [[Gradient|gradient]]."*
 >\- Cornelia's Notes

-Any [[Line Intergrals|line integral]] from point a to point be will always be the same.
+Any [[Line Integrals|line integral]] from point a to point be will always be the same.

 $$\nabla f = \mathbf{F}$$